da99/da99.github.com/sw-dev.md

 functionality.
 Learn about [confident code](http://confreaks.com/videos/763-rubymidwest2011-confident-code).

 2.  **Writing apps takes time and is harder than you think.**
-If Jamis Buck can't continue Capistrano development, why should you roll your own?
+If Jamis Buck can\'t continue Capistrano development, why should you roll your own?

 3.  **Close to the metal, abstractions, and alternatives.**